Rock Climbing FAQ

 What's the difference between traditional and sport climbing?

-o Class two: Walking up a steep hill
+o Class two: Such as walking up a steep hill

-o Class three: Walking/climbing up a steep enough hill that your hands are being used for balance
+o Class three: Climbing up a steep enough hill that your hands are being used for balance

-Yes, all our guides are are trained and certified through the FRCC training program.
-The company internal training program gives us the ability to know you will have a fun and safe climbing experience with Front Range Climbing Company.
-All of our guys are First Aid certified, and some have gone futher to recieve their WFR, EMT, and Outdoor Emergency Care certifications.
+Yes, all our guides are are trained and certified through the Front Range Climbing Company training program.
+The company's internal training program gives us the ability to know you will have a fun and safe climbing experience with FRCC.
+All of our guides are First Aid certified, and some have gone further to receive their WFR, EMT, and Outdoor Emergency Care certifications.

 If I want to start climbing, what equipment do I need (minimum)?

-• Harness, shoes, locking beaners, rope, belay device and slings.
-It would also help to take our Introduction to Rock Climbing class
+Harness, shoes, locking carabiners, rope, belay device and hardware for building anchors.
+It would also help to take our Introduction to Rock Climbing class.

 What do I need to know to be a lead climber?